 As a rule of thumb, relevant keywords that are already popular and effective in your niche are used by your competition.
 Being a vital source of keywords, it is strongly advised that you research your competitors as you’re putting your semantic core together.

 Finding competitor keywords in SE Ranking is easy as entering a competitor’s domain into the SEO/PPC Competitor Research tool’s search box, and hitting ‘Enter’.
-You will then see a list of organic search queries that your competitors already rank for in the SERPs.
+In the Organic Keywords section, you will then see a list of organic search queries that your competitors already rank for in the SERPs.
 In addition, you’ll get a list of keywords they run on Google Ads.
+Hit the View detailed report button to see all the keywords your rivals use along with some handy graphs.

 4. Group collected keywords